KevinOliver99/ImprovMusicGen/README.md

 ## 💾 Data & Models

-To run the training or evaluation, you need to download the dataset and the pre-trained/fine-tuned models.
+To run the training or evaluation, you need to download the Slakh dataset and the MusicGen small model.

 1. **Dataset:**
    Download the Slakh dataset from Hugging Face:
    [WhatzInTheGrass/ImprovMusicGen-Slakh](https://huggingface.co/datasets/WhatzInTheGrass/ImprovMusicGen-Slakh)

-   *Place the data in the `DATA/` directory.*

 2. **Models:**
-   Download the model checkpoints from Hugging Face:
+   Download the MusicGen small model from Hugging Face:
    [WhatzInTheGrass/ImprovMusicGen-Models](https://huggingface.co/WhatzInTheGrass/ImprovMusicGen-Models)

-   *Place the models in the `models/` directory.*
+   *Place the downloaded `DATA/` and `models/` directories in the working directory, along with the code you cloned from the GitHub repository.

 ## 🚀 Usage